Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 Improving the current state of subletting would be beneficial to students throughout our target region, as we will be able to consolidate listings posted on non-specialized platforms, as well as provide quality assurance on the posted listings.
 The database of sublet listings will be organized based on standard filters for renting such as location, rating, etc.

 The website will display the listing information found in the database in the form of text, diagrams, or maps.
 The website will allow administrators to insert, edit, and remove entries from the database/website at their discretion.
 A website user would be allowed access to the data on the front-end and browse through the listings on the site, as well as post new listings.

 ## 1.1.
 Purpose
-The current state of subletting is disorganized and , with the most popular platform being FaceBook--a site not even properly designed for posting sublets.
+The current state of subletting is disorganized and inconvenient to use, with the most popular platform being FaceBook- a site not even designed for posting sublets.
 Subby will allow for listings on FaceBook, Kijiji, and other sites to be consolidated and will be designed to fit the needs of a student subletter/sublessor

 The idea is to provide:
 1. **Subletters:**